By crawling, I mean creeping on the ground. Its stem grows horizontally along the surface.

 This is a big benefit as you do not have to bring your plants outdoors, and you can be sure you are not inhaling anything harmful in your four walls.

-There are two different types available: the pure neem oil or the already diluted one.
+Two types are available: pure neem oil or diluted one.
 We prefer the diluted one as you do not have to mix it again, and you can spray it directly on your plants.

-To use neem oil, spray it on your Gloriosum until all parts of the plant are completely wet.
+To use neem oil, spray it on your Gloriosum until all plant parts are completely wet.
 Apply it once and then repeat the process in 2 weeks again.

 This way, you can also eliminate pests that might have missed your first neem oil session as they might have been still in an egg, probably in the soil at that time.